 Kate Wasserman, MSW, is a ZERO TO THREE Fellow.
-She is currently a Lead Clinician at the University of Maryland, School of Medicine’s Center for Infant Study and a HealthySteps Site Director.
+She is currently Director of Parent, Infant and Early Childhood (PIEC) Program at the Institute for Innovation and Implementation at the University of Maryland School of Social Work.